 - Impaired immune function

-- Metabolic disturbances: Chronic cortisol elevation is linked to insulin resistance, glucose intolerance, and abdominal obesity, increasing the risk of developing type 2 diabetes and metabolic syndrome.
+- Metabolic disturbances: Chronic cortisol elevation is linked to insulin resistance, glucose intolerance, and abdominal obesity, which may increase the risk of developing type 2 diabetes and metabolic syndrome.

 - Cognitive impairment: Excess cortisol exposure has been implicated in cognitive deficits and may contribute to the development of neurodegenerative disorders like Alzheimer's disease.